Do you regularly produce content to grow your business or plan on beginning?

 In most niches, especially marketing or business related, 300 words won’t cut it.

-Explaining information step-by-step, going over tools, case studies, and more will require you to write a couple thousand words.
+Explaining information step-by-step, going over tools, case studies, and more will require you to write a couple of thousand words.

 However, don’t just beef up content with spam and low quality information.
 Focus on ramping up the word count with actionable and interesting resources.